thaliproject/thali/pages/documentation/PresenceProtocolBindings.md

 And most interestingly, this means that the actual port that the client was intended to attach to won't be included in the connection.
 In a way this makes sense as how would a remote client know which port to connect to anyway?

-## Thali's multiplexing layer is a mandatory requirement
+## Thali's multiplexing layer is a mandatory requirement for Android
-In addition we only define a single TCP/IP connection that can be bound to the non-TCP transports.
-In general it is not useful to have only a single TCP/IP connection so we mandate that both the Bluetooth and MPCF bindings MUST always use the Thali [TCP Multiplexer](https://github.com/thaliproject/Thali_CordovaPlugin/blob/master/thali/tcpmultiplex.js) on top of the singleton TCP/IP connection in order to enable the establishment of multiple TCP/IP connections.
+In the case of Android we currently are only able to establish a single socket from one peer to another.
+As such Android connections MUST always use the Thali [TCP Multiplexer](https://github.com/thaliproject/Thali_CordovaPlugin/blob/master/thali/tcpmultiplex.js) on top of the singleton TCP/IP connection in order to enable the establishment of multiple TCP/IP connections.

 ## Optimizations for noisy environments

+__NOTE:__ Nothing specified here has actually been implemented.
+These are just evil ideas for the future.

-For both the BLE and MPCF bindings the assumption is that when a node has something to notify they change their ID and this triggers everyone around to reconnect to them and pull down the new notifications.
+For both the BLE and MPCF bindings the assumption is that when a peer has something to notify they change their ID and this triggers everyone around to reconnect to them and pull down the new notifications.
 When there are a small number of devices around that works fine.
 But things can get ugly fast when there are very large number of devices.
 Imagine a conference or symposium with thousands of Thali apps shoved into a single room.
 Just pinging all the devices in the area, especially using non-TCP/IP transports, can take a very long time.
 Just setting up a Bluetooth connection can take several seconds, for example.

 To a certain extent peer to peer just doesn't work super well in massively noisy environments.
 Enormous common multi-cast channels never tend to turn out well for anyone.
 You have to break the environment down into pieces and then try to set up routing points between them.
 But that is way, way out of scope for Thali.